UTDNebula/website/docs/about/roles/engineering-lead.md

 - Weekly meet-ups with project leads (either in person or virtual)
 - Advocating for open source software
-- Designing product architectures for all of Project Nebula
+- Designing product architectures for all of Nebula Labs

 On a day-to-day basis: you'll: